nagisa/kazlauskas.me/entries/1-arranging-ducks.md

 [python_tutorial]: http://docs.python.org/3/tutorial/index.html

 # The problem

-With recent releases, most notably Python 3, dynamism was broken in several places. `str` and `bytes`, for example, does not follow this convention any more.
-It is, however, understandable as this was done to fix severe shortcomings of second version of Python's way of string handling.
-It is not just strings though.
-For this post lets look at another standard library function `range`.

 Understanding the purpose of `range` is a simple matter.
 You give it point at which you want your arithmetic progression terminate and